Chief Executive Officer

 Kristina is an accomplished human resources professional with a focus in human resources administration in the fields of education, social services, nonprofit, and healthcare.
 She holds a Bachelor’s in Business Administration and an MBA in Human Resources Management from La Sierra University and is a Certified Professional in Human Resources Kristina is a member of the Society for Human Resource Management - New York Chapter and the Association of Healthcare Human Resource Administrator of Greater New York.

-Site Administrator - MMTP
+Site Director - MMTP

 Rachel Heyman, LCSW

 Rachel joined CCHP in 2008 as a Senior Counselor.
 She has since been an Intake Coordinator, a Program Supervisor and is now the Site Administrator for the the Methadone Maintenance Treatment Programs.
 Rachel specializes in addiction services, mood disorders, and children and adolescents.
 She received her undergraduate degree at Binghamton University's School of Education and Human Development and her Master’s in Social Work from the University of Pennsylvania's School of Social Policy and Practice.

 Before Perly came to CCHP, he worked as a Contract Coordinator for the Visiting Nurse Service of New York.
 He has a bachelor’s degree in business, management, and finance from Brooklyn College.

 Patricia McDarby, RN, FNP